Ananya-Anilkumar-Eng/AWS-VPC-Creation-Private-and-Public-Subnet/README.md

 # DESCRIPTION

-This mini project was done during my **Cloud Computing** course andf ocuses on creating VPC and deploy windows and linux server in the public subnet and another linux server in the private subnet.
+This mini project was done during my **Cloud Computing** course and focuses on creating a VPC to deploy windows and linux server in the public subnet and another linux server in the private subnet.

 Cloud Service Platform used-**AWS-Amazon Web Services**